Load Security

-Many of these accident figures were as a result of poor load security (restraint) on goods vehicles being loaded/unloaded in the workplace.
+Many of these incidents are as a result of poor load security (restraint) on goods vehicles being loaded/unloaded in the workplace or at drop off destinations.

-There are measures that could have prevented these accidents from occuring, with top of the list being commonsense.
-There is no point in loading a heavy (or cumbersome) object on top of something that is lighter or smaller - and before anyone emails us to say that this is blatently obvious - unfortunately it happens, and far too often.
+Some simple measures can prevent many of these incidents from occurring, with the top of the list being 'common sense' e.g. there is no point in loading a heavy, or cumbersome object on top of something lighter or smaller and whilst this seems blatantly obvious, unfortunately it does happen, and far too often.

-The Department for Transport produce an excellent publication entitled Safety of Loads on Vehicles - A Code of Practice, currently in its third edition.
-The information on this page has been reproduced from that publication in part and we would recommend that a copy is downloaded and retained in all Transport Offices as an essential part of a Transport Managers toolkit.
+The Department for Transport produces an excellent publication entitled Safety of Loads on Vehicles - A Code of Practice, currently in its third edition.
+Some of the information on this page has been reproduced in part from that publication and we would recommend that a copy is downloaded and retained in all Transport Offices as an essential part of a Transport Managers toolkit.
 A link to this publication is available at the foot of the page.

 General requirements for securing loads